 Hyundai Creta - Setting the cash registers ringing from the time of its launch in 2015, Creta is hands down the most popular choice in the segment.
 The Hyundai Creta carline is now cheaper by up to Rs 1.70 lakh.
 With multiple engine choices in petrol and diesel guise, Creta comes in AT and MT variants.

-Hyundai recently revealed revised prices for its entire line-up in India, that has received price cut of up to 5.9 per cent.
-The new prices will however be implemented retroactively from July 1, 2017, reports in media suggest.
-With the new GST tax regime, Creta receives a substantial reduction in price ranging between Rs 36,305 to Rs 63,670.
-That said, the Creta range was earlier available between Rs 9.28 lakh to Rs 14.63, however after the price reduction, Hyundai Creta price starts from Rs 8.92 lakh and goes up to Rs 14 lakh lakh (all prices ex-showroom, Delhi).
+Hyundai Motor India has again revised the prices of its popular compact SUV – Hyundai Creta.
+This is the second time; the Korean maker has increased the prices of Hyundai Creta 2017 model post GST.
+In July, the company had decreased the prices of the SUV by up to 5.9 per cent.
+Due to lowered GST rates, the Creta prices were reduced significantly ranging between Rs 36,305 to Rs 63,670.
+Due to revised GST rates, Hyundai has again raised the prices of the Creta SUV.
+This SUV is now pricier by up to Rs 55,375, though it is still cheaper than the pre-GST era model.
+That said, the Creta range was earlier available between Rs 9.28 lakh to Rs 14.63 lakh, however after the price reduction, Hyundai Creta price starts from 9.29 lakh and goes up to Rs 14.55 lakh (all prices ex-showroom, Delhi).
 Setting the cash registers ringing from the time of its introduction in India in 2015, Creta is among the top-selling models in the segment.
 Read More – 2017 Hyundai Elite i20 Launched

 The lately launched the 2017 Creta in India, packed with new features, it gets a new Executive E+ variant with 1.4-litre diesel engine and SX+ dual tone trim in 1.6-litre petrol & 1.6-litre diesel options.
 Powered by the 1.4-litre oil burner, the new E+ trim is aimed at the value-seeking customers.
 While the dual-tone variant comes with piano back finish roof top and a sporty spoiler.
 It additionally comes with two colour choices including-White & Black and Red & Black.